Our Governance Structure

 As Directors of a charitable Trust, our Board of Trustees ensure that they comply with charity and company law.
 The Board is also accountable in law and to Ofsted for the Trust’s performance.

 The Board of Trustees is strategic in function, providing overall leadership for the Trust and therefore for the schools without being involved in or responsible for the day-to-day management.
-The Board of Trustees focuses on four core strategic functions:
+As set out in the Academy Trust Handbook, the purpose of the Trust Board is to provide:

-The Board of Trustees meets six times per year.
+The Board of Trustees meets four times per year.

 Sub-committees